Burn2-0/north-burnistan/Talia/September.md

 ---

 ### Disruption to Community Harmony:

 > Your actions have led to significant disruption and discomfort among other members of the Burn2 community.
 After previous warnings and attempts at resolution, the pattern of behavior persisted.

+* Previous warning**S**...
+I didn't receive a single official warning.
+* Attempts at resolution...
+When?
+How exactly is this even possible.
+The Issue that I was pissed about was the banning of Puddles.
+Previously in my Ban Notice I get accussed of bringing the ban of Puddles.
+How can there be attempts at resolution if I can't even talk about the topic I wanted to try resolve?

 ---